coder-es/aeshh-ware/README.md

 ```
    git clone https://github.com/coder-es/pnuker.git
    ```
-4. turn .py file into a .exe file by switching to directory where punker file is using:
+4. turn .py file into a .exe file by switching to directory where pnuker file is using:

 ```
    C:\Users\Name>cd C:\Users\Name\Path\Path